simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 21 2023 0538 UTC.

-Radio Blackout Forecast for Dec 20-Dec 22 2023
+Radio Blackout Forecast for Dec 22-Dec 24 2023

-              Dec 20        Dec 21        Dec 22
+              Dec 22        Dec 23        Dec 24
-R1-R2           25%           25%           25%
+R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts mainly due to ARs 3528 and 3529.
+Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.

 ```